ShaoLinMonk/worklog/README.md

 # My Awesome Book

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This book only records what I have learnt recently.
+It is mainly used as a reminder to myself.
+Hopefully it could help others as well.